amtgard/ogre/README.md

 `GET /player/111/classes`: Returns a JSON array of class information for the player with ID #111.

-### Kingdom Data

-`GET /kingdoms`: Returns a JSON array of every kingdom in the system.

-`GET /kingdom/111`: Returns a JSON object for the kingdom with ID #111.

-`GET /kingdom/111/events`: Returns a JSON array of upcoming events for a kingdom with ID #111.

-`GET /kingdom/111/officers`: Returns a JSON array of officers for a kingdom with ID #111.

 ## Getting Set Up for Development